Ján Kocian

-Ján Kocian (born 13 March 1958) is a Slovak football coach and former player who last managed ViOn Zlaté Moravce in Fortuna Liga and also held managerial positions across central Europe and Asia.
+Ján Kocian (born 13 March 1958) is a Slovak professional football manager and former player who last managed Slovak First Football League club ViOn Zlaté Moravce.
+He also held managerial positions across Central Europe and Asia.

 Playing career

 During his playing days, he made 209 appearances for Dukla Banská Bystrica between 1979 and 1988 before moving on to German club FC St. Pauli, where he made another 147 appearances up to 1993.
+He was the first Slovak person to play in the Bundesliga.

 He was capped 26 times by Czechoslovakia.
 Playing at sweeper as the team reached the 1990 FIFA World Cup quarter-finals, Kocian was voted the country's player of the year in 1990.

 Managerial career

 Kocian began his coaching career with Czech side Petra Drnovice before moving to the German Bundesliga clubs Rot-Weiß Erfurt and Sportfreunde Siegen.
 He worked as an assistant at 1.Bundesliga clubs 1.
 FC Köln and Eintracht Frankfurt.

 He was appointed the new head coach of the Slovakia national team on 2 November 2006, replacing Dušan Galis.
 Previously, he had worked as an assistant to former national coach Dr. Jozef Vengloš between 1993 and 1995.
 He was last seven months Assistant Coach from Karel Brückner by Austria between 4 March 2009.

-On 8 December 2010, Kocian was officially announced as the new head coach for the Chinese Super League team Jiangsu Sainty On 28 June 2011, Kocian was announced as the Hong Kong First Division League team South China AA's new head coach.
+On 8 December 2010, Kocian was appointed head coach of the Chinese Super League team Jiangsu Sainty.
+On 28 June 2011, Kocian was announced as the Hong Kong First Division League team South China AA's new head coach.
 South China finished third in the 2011–12 Hong Kong First Division League.
 Kocian did not agree on a new contract after the end of the season.

-In the 2013–14 season Kocian managed Ruch Chorzow to third position in the Ekstraklasa table and qualified almost in the last qualifying round for Europe League Group stage.
-After this season was Kocian was voted “Coach of the year 2013–2014” by the Ekstraklasa.
+In the 2013–14 season, Kocian managed Ruch Chorzow to third position in the Ekstraklasa table and qualified almost in the last qualifying round for Europe League Group stage.
+He earned by the Ekstraklasa Coach of the Year at the end of season.
 On 18 April 2019, Kocian returned to Poland and to his former club Ruch Chorzów as an advisor.

 On 25 October 2018, Kocian was announced as manager of the Yemen national team.
 After the 2019 AFC Asian Cup, he left the national team.
 In spring of 2022, he returned to his native Zlaté Moravce to manage local Fortuna Liga club FC ViOn and aid in avoiding relegation in 2021–22 season.
-Successfully completing the mission, the start to the 2022–23 season was largely unsuccessful with the club occupying relegation positions.
-In early October, Kocian came to terms of release with ViOn Zlaté Moravce due to medical reasons.
+In early October, Kocian came to terms of release with ViOn Zlaté Moravce for medical reasons.